FAM-50341/ThalaCheckUp-APP/README.md

-# 🩸 ThalaCheck: Alpha Thalassemia Diagnosis Assistant
+# 🩸 ThalaCheckUp: Alpha Thalassemia Diagnosis Assistant

 ThalaCheck is a machine learning-powered two-stage diagnostic tool that predicts Alpha Thalassemia conditions from standard blood test parameters.
 It supports early detection and classification into:
 - Normal (Healthy individual)